taed2-2425q1-gced-upc/TAED2_scooby_doo_team/README.md

 **Create virtual environemnt**

-The first thing you will need is python3.10 or higher, to create a virtual environment.
-There are several ways to do this but in our team did the following steps.
+The first thing you will need is python3.10 or higher to create a virtual environment.
+There are several ways to do this but in our team we did the following steps.
 First you will need to create a virtual environment with the following command and run it.

 ```bash
 python3 -m venv venv